section-engineering-education/engineering-education/content/articles/understanding-cloud-based-data-architectures/index.md

 Furthermore, there is no all-in-one solution for developing secure and efficient data architecture.
 The time required can vary depending on the organization's business needs.
 Below are some factors to consider when developing a cloud data infrastructure:

 #### The cloud models
 Organizations should understand various cloud services that different vendors in the market offer.
-Cloud architectures belong into four different categories as below:
+Cloud architectures belong to four different categories:
 - **Private cloud:** In this category, the cloud services are used by one organization.
 This includes the employees, customers, or stakeholders.
-- **Public cloud:** The cloud services here are open to the public.
-The provider owns the cloud infrastructure here.
+- **Public cloud:** Here, the cloud services are open to the public.
+The provider owns the cloud infrastructure.
-- **Hybrid cloud:** Here, the public and private cloud services are combined to meet the organizations' specific needs.
+- **Hybrid cloud:** In this model, the public and private cloud services are combined to meet the organizations' specific needs.
 - **Multi-cloud:** The above three cloud services are patched and combined to offer optimal computing capabilities at a minimal cost.

 Organizations should choose the cloud model that fits their unique needs and preferences.

 #### Cloud storage options
 Cloud data storage matters a lot when it comes to different databases.
 Most cloud providers offer a wide variety of storage options.
-For instance, [AWS](https://aws.amazon.com/) provides [Elastic File System](https://aws.amazon.com/efs/), [Simple Storage](https://aws.amazon.com/s3/) (S3), [Elastic Block Storage](https://www.amazonaws.cn/en/ebs/), and [Glacier](https://aws.amazon.com/s3/storage-classes/glacier/) archive backup and [storage gateway](https://aws.amazon.com/storagegateway/).
+For instance, [AWS](https://aws.amazon.com/) provides [Elastic File System](https://aws.amazon.com/efs/), [Simple Storage](https://aws.amazon.com/s3/) (S3), [Elastic Block Storage](https://www.amazonaws.cn/en/ebs/), [Glacier](https://aws.amazon.com/s3/storage-classes/glacier/) archive backup and [storage gateway](https://aws.amazon.com/storagegateway/).

 Combining the alternatives for data storage provides better prices and advantages each provider offers to the organizations' databases.

 #### Security issues
-A cloud platform should provide a secure way of accessing the data.
+A cloud platform should provide a secure way of accessing data.
 The organization should ensure there are reliable ways of accessing data.
-Antivirus programs, encryption controls, and more security features should be installed to keep the data safe.
+Antivirus programs, encryption controls, and superior security features should be installed to keep the data safe.

 Advanced security measures must be ensured for the cloud architecture and servers.
 This guarantees that data transfer between the different devices is secure.
 Cloud data architecture should ensure a firewall is installed in the cloud servers.
 This assists in safeguarding the system from malicious and unauthorized access.

 #### Performance and scalability
 The cloud data architectural design should be scalable.
-This means they can be adjusted whenever the workload increases or diminishes.
-So, all cloud infrastructures can be expanded with ease in case of a high workload.
+This means it can be adjusted whenever the workload increases or diminishes.
+This ensures that all cloud infrastructures can be expanded with ease in case of a high workload.
 [Vertical and horizontal scaling](https://www.section.io/blog/scaling-horizontally-vs-vertically/) is essential when it comes to cloud computing.

 System performance can be enhanced by adding more RAM using faster storage such as SSD disks and powerful CPUs.
 This will enable the cloud infrastructure to handle more load and improve performance.